 Pine’s party loyalty has drawn scrutiny.
 She was elected to the State House as the first ever Republican for the Ewa Beach-Iroquois Point area, but resigned from the Republican Party in 2016 because she said that “many of the national party’s new priorities had diverted from her long-held philosophical beliefs about inclusivity and progress,” according to Wikipedia.

 Some hardcore Democrats don’t trust her; some hardcore Republicans don’t trust her.
-Some call her inauthentic.
+Many call her inauthentic.

 Her record, built largely during the last eight years at City Council, shows that she champions some progressive causes that might make Republicans uncomfortable and others that would make liberals squeamish.